February 24, 2021 | Authored by: Vivian Xie

 Bundling subscriptions and partnering with other eateries and businesses is a surefire way to increase value in the eyes of the customer.
 By enhancing the number of possible choices and selection, a restaurant subscription bundle provides customers with convenience, variety, and a mode for culinary exploration.

-C’mon, we can all relate to feeling like having Chinese one day and Mediterranean the next.
+C’mon, we can all relate to feeling like having Chinese one day and the Mediterranean the next.
 With the large variety of restaurants now active in the subscription market, there are more than enough opportunities to connect and bundle with other restaurant subscriptions.
 More importantly, this retention strategy keeps customers intrigued as they get more bang for their bucks.
 The Bodega Bundle from Limbo Bar/Riot Cafe, for example, features an interesting selection of food and beverages from Black chefs, designers, and entrepreneurs.
 Bundling goods from various businesses into a subscription is a great way to support a multitude of businesses simultaneously.

 Utilize subscription intelligence to drive personalization and growth.
 Subscription intelligence – industry and customer knowledge combined with strategic growth recommendations tailored to your unique business – enables eateries to optimize revenues by focusing on delivering what customers want.